MC-Codingcat/Finance-Project-Bank-Stocks/README.md

 This project focuses on exploratory (and technical) data analysis of stock prices with pandas and visualization libraries.
 The focus is on bank stocks and how they progressed throughout the [financial crisis](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308) all the way to early 2016.
 The data is obtained from open data sources (Yahoo Finance data via yfinance).
 Several aspects are explored in the project, e.g., heatmaps, descriptive time-series analysis, interactive plots, SMA and Bollinger Bands with Plotly and cufflinks.

+GitHub does not support the preview of Plotly-created interactive plots.
+To view those plots, you can visit the Colab notebook via the link.